UKDataServiceOpen/Introduction_to_the_BSA/README.md

 This repository contains the Quarto source files of the practical exercises for the Introduction to Social Attitudes Surveys UKDS Data Skills Module.

-Direct links to the exercises on GitHub Pages:
+Direct pointers to the practical exercises on GitHub Pages:

 - R version: